Get my Email Exclusives!

 - The core curriculum is varied and dense in information, and provides leads to further education and learning.

-- The curriculum reflects my personal values – after a decade of searching, I have come to firmly believe in the “ancestral” (also known as the Paleo, Primal, or Weston A. Price) approach to wellness.
+- The curriculum reflects my personal values – after a decade of searching, I have come to firmly believe in the “real food” approach to supporting the body.

-- The curriculum provides exposure to alternative points of view, but focuses on real food and practical ways to help others implement a better lifestyle.
+- The curriculum provides exposure to alternative points of view, but focuses on real food and practical ways to help others implement a that lifestyle.

 - The curriculum provides exposure to evaluative methods and procedures (from functional physical evaluation to online surveys) that enrich my knowledge and my practice, although I do not use all of them professionally at this time – simply because each practice must be structured as each practitioner sees fit!

-- The NTA provides excellent business counseling and resources, including online programs and insurance.
+- The NTA provides excellent business counseling and resources.

-You can do well in the course without exploring all the resources the NTA provides.
+You can do well in the course without exploring all the resources the NTA provides, but that won't make you a good practitioner.
 This is a good thing for folks who complete the course for personal learning only, as many do, or to augment an already-established medical, health or fitness practice, but completing the course requirements (ie “testing out”) alone will NOT make you a good, intelligent, or well-rounded practitioner.
-You must make a point to explore the resources given, the source material provided, the books they recommend, and the continuing education they provide in order to be a good practitioner capable of helping others effectively.
+You must make a point to explore the resources given, the source materials provided, the books they recommend, and the continuing education they provide in order to be a good practitioner capable of helping others effectively.
 That’s a responsibility only YOU can take on.